 - Voluntary: It’s always your decision to come to mediation.
 Once you get here, it’s your choice to stay.
 Any decisions you make are up to you, and the mediators will not push you to reach an agreement.

-There is no fee for most community mediation services involving individuals.
+There is no fee for community mediation services involving individuals.
 There may be a fee for businesses or organizations.